 The Sacraments of Holy Baptism and Holy Communion are primary ways through which we receive God’s grace and are strengthened to be His serving people in the world.

 Regular worship of the Lord is the most powerful public and corporate witness we can make.

 We hunger to study the written Word of God and be guided by it in our lives.

-Membership and full participation in Christ the Servant Church is open to all people; male and female; black, white, yellow, and tan; singles and married; young and old.
-We welcome every stranger, and no one will remain a stranger in our midst for long, but will become a brother or sister in Christ.
+Membership and full participation in Christ the Servant Church is open to all people; male and female; black, white, yellow, and tan; single and married; young and old.
+We welcome every stranger, and no one will remain a stranger in our midst for long but will become a brother or sister in Christ.

-We speak and think only good and positive words and thoughts about one another.
-Never do we tear down one another.
+We speak and think only good and positive words and thoughts about one another, never tearing down one another.
 We seek to build up the Body of Christ, which is the Church.